MilchRatchet/Luminary/LumFileDocs.md

 `MATERIAL COLORTRA [INT32]`<br/>
 Set 1 to enable colored transparency for geometry, 0 else.
 Enabling this will use the albedo color to change the color of rays passing through the geometry.
 Note that this can cause artifacts with some albedo textures.

+`MATERIAL IORSHADO [INT32]`<br/>
+Set 1 to cancel light ray when intersecting a boundary of two mediums with different IORs.

 `MATERIAL INVERTRO [INT32]`<br/>
 Set 1 to invert roughness for geometry, 0 else.
 Enabling this gives you legacy behaviour where the roughness from the input geometry was always inverted.